Harvard Business Review

 Facebook is the preferred platform: 80% of Fortune 500 companies have active Facebook pages.
 Each day enormous amounts of brand-generated content—articles, photos, videos, and so on—appear on those pages and on other social media platforms, all designed to entice people to follow, engage with, and buy from brands.
 Even the U.S. State Department seems enamored of acquiring followers, having spent $630,000 from 2011 to 2013 to garner Facebook likes.

-Marketers often justify these investments by arguing that attracting social media followers and increasing their exposure to a brand will ultimately increase sales.
+Marketers often justify these investments by arguing that attracting social media followers and increasing their exposure to a brand will ultimately increase .
 According to this logic, recruits who socially endorse a brand by, for example, liking it on Facebook will spend more money than they otherwise would, and their endorsements will cause their friends (and friends of friends) to shop—creating a cascade of new business.
 At first glance the evidence seems to support this rationale: Many brands have discovered that customers who interact with them on social media do spend more money than other customers.
 A recent influential study by comScore and Facebook found that compared with the general population, people who liked Starbucks’s Facebook page or who had a Facebook friend who liked the page spent 8% more and transacted 11% more frequently over the course of a month.

 Merely liking a brand on Facebook doesn’t change behavior or increase purchasing.